 The Streamr Data Fund

 The Data Fund exists to support projects that further the vision of a decentralized data economy and welcomes all proposals.
 It is funded by a 10 million DATA allocation set aside from the initial project funds.
-You can apply for a grant, or respond to any Gitcoin bounties proposed by the project team.

 Quick Response grants offer up to $5000 USD and they are available for building integrations, demo apps, adding quality free data sources to the marketplace, research, community initiatives and other smaller projects.

 Project grants offer up to $50,000 USD, and are available to fund Data Union applications, data tools and other large scale projects.

 To apply, send us your submission via the form below.
 We will get in touch and discuss your proposal with you.
 If you are applying for a Project grant, a team member will be able to offer help and advice on your proposal before the final funding decision.

 You're also welcome to drop into our Discord to ask any questions not covered by the FAQ on this page.